NeoFreeBird/.github/profile/README.md

 # NeoFreeBird

-Do you hate the X rebrand as much as we do? do you wish you could get the bird back? well, you came to the right place!

 **NeoFreeBird** is a modded Twitter app for iOS/iPadOS devices that reverts X branding, removes ads, gets rid of annoyances, and much much more.

 What are you waiting for?
-[Try it out here!](https://github.com/NeoFreeBird/app/releases)
+[Try it out here! :3](https://github.com/NeoFreeBird/app/releases)

 ## Developers